mdxtoc/qtpi/docs/ownership.md

 	Qbits aren't things you can compare.
 But you could compare indices ...

-	The qbit index is private information for the implementation.
+	A qbit's index is private information for the implementation.
 In Qtpi it's currently a global integer.
 So if you ask whether two qbits are the same -- e.g.

 			if q1=q2 then ..